Skip to Main Content

 Notes

 It is not necessary to cite the volume or issue number of a magazine of general interest.
-Note, however, that the abbreviation “p” is required to distinguish clearly between the date of publication and page number.
 For example:

 For reference to a newspaper, the name of the paper and date usually are sufficient.
 However, for large newspapers, particularly those made up of sections, it is desirable to give the page number.
 For example: